precimed/mixer/README.md

     * ``Matlab R2017b (9.3.0.713579) 64-bit (glnxa64)`` - all works but matlab crashes upon exit
     * ``Matlab R2016b (9.1.0.441655) 64-bit (glnxa64)`` - all works but matlab crashes upon exit

-### Install on Windows using pre-built binaries

-* Download "Windows_x64.7z" file from the latest MiXeR release (https://github.com/precimed/mixer/releases)
-* Extract "Windows_x64.7z" to a new folder.
-Below we refer to this folder as ``MIXER_ROOT``.
-* Test that MiXeR executable runs smoothly, as described in [Install on Linux using pre-built binaries](#install-on-linux-using-pre-built-binaries) section
-* Test that MiXeR C++ plugin is loaded correctly, as described in [Install on Linux using pre-built binaries](#install-on-linux-using-pre-built-binaries) section

 ### Build from source - Linux

 We build release package on Abel supercomputer.